 To be eligible for grants you must comply with training requirements set forth by Child Care Development Block Grant Reauthorization (CCDBG).
 You must complete these trainings, even if you do not accept, or plan to accept, payments from the NJ Child Care Assistance Program.

 The NJ Department of Children and Families, Office of Licensing has different requirements from CCDBG.
-For example, you may have two staff in your center who have already completed the First Aid and Pediatric CPR Training for licensing.
-But in order to receive this grant, you must comply with CCDBG training requirements, which requires that all directors and caregivers/teaching staff complete First Aid and Pediatric CPR Training.
+For example, you may have two staff in your center who have already completed the Pediatric First Aid and Pediatric CPR Training for licensing.
+But in order to receive this grant, you must comply with CCDBG training requirements, which requires that all directors and caregivers/teaching staff complete Pediatric First Aid and Pediatric CPR Training.

 ________________________________

-In New Jersey, all child care and early learning programs that accept, or wish to accept, payments from the NJ Child Care Assistance Program must comply with the requirements set forth by Child Care Development Block Grant Reauthorization (CCDBG).
+In New Jersey, all child care and early learning programs that accept, or wish to accept, payments from the NJ Child Care Assistance Program (CCAP) must comply with the requirements set forth by Child Care Development Block Grant Reauthorization (CCDBG).
 This includes completing the following CCDBG-required trainings.
 These trainings are required for all licensed or registered programs including center-based programs, home-based programs and summer youth camps.

 Health, Safety, and Child Growth and Development/Mandated Reporting: Basic Requirements for Licensing